kolide/updater/README.md

 1. It builds an install structure based on the instructions in the manifest file.
 This would potentially include file permissions, directory structures, symlinks, and additional instructions such as whether or not to overwrite certain files, or to run migrations.
-It makes sense to build platform specific packages using the appropriate tools such dpkg or rpm to perform this task.
+The packager will build an installer using go-bindata to pack up all the distributable files, and embed it in a generated go program that does the install.

-2. It copies the package to the appropriate location in could storage.
+2. It copies the installer package to the appropriate location in cloud storage.
 This location will use the following format.
 ```
 <top level bucket>/<globally unique name>/<platform>/<version>